Timing versus time in the market seems to be a popular discussion, or in some cases, debate. Investors can fall into two camps.

 If the experts struggle, the odds are very much stacked against the common investor.

 In fact, it is exactly why I created my Investing Bootcamp course.
 This course shows you how to select stocks and property by moving the odds in your favour.
 Check out the link below to see how you can get access to the course (it’s not for sale anymore, but you can get access if you are keen) 🙂

 You won’t get caught up in the hype

-Jumping in and out of different investments over short periods of time is risky and can seriously impact long term results.
+Jumping in and out of different investments over short periods of time is risky.
+It can seriously impact long-term results.
 It’s easy to get caught up in the hype or panic as investments fluctuate, and make decisions based on emotion.

 When you’ve committed to the buy and hold mentality, you’re far less likely to be swayed into making a rash financial decision based on emotion.

 Oh and the caveat I mentioned earlier… If your investment suffers a significant loss due to unforeseen circumstances, then you can and should review the investment.
 If you decide that it is a bad investment, you should exit and move your money into something else.
 I show you how to do that in Investing Bootcamp too!!

 The thing about time in the market versus timing the market is that you don’t have to be a professional trader or real estate guru.

 Having some simple rules and guidelines to follow will reduce your risk.
 It will also enhance your ability to select assets that will generate above-average returns over the long term…

 And that’s the thing, above-average returns over a long period of time will generate financial freedom.
 That’s my goal for you, so hop to it, get your money in the market.